josephdsbr/serverless-lambda-s3/readme.md

 ### `Setting your servitor credentials into Serverless`

-You're going to need to configure your Cloud Server credentials.
+You're going to need to configure your Cloud Server Credentials.
 In this project we used AWS.
 Then you can run:
 `serverless config credentials -o --provider aws --key=your_key --secret your_secret`.

 ### `Deploying the project`